edgebus/edgebus/README.md

 ### Webhook
 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are "user-defined HTTP callbacks".
-When an event occurs, `Notifier` makes an HTTP request to the URI configured for the webhook.
+When an event occurs, `EdgeBus` makes an HTTP request to the URI configured for the webhook.

 >>>
 **Warning:** Your endpoint should ALWAYS return a valid HTTP response with HTTP status 2XX.
-If you do not do this then Notifier will think the hook failed and [retry](#delivery) it.
+If you do not do this then EdgeBus will think the hook failed and [retry](#delivery) it.
 >>>

 #### SSL verification